knofte/lnxtools/README.md

 ## Features

-- Migrates PHP-FPM pool configurations from PHP 8.2 to PHP 8.3.
+- Migrates PHP-FPM pool configurations from PHP 8.2 to PHP 8.3. (or any applicable version)
 - Updates Nginx site configurations to point to the new PHP-FPM sockets.
 - Backs up original PHP-FPM and Nginx configurations before making changes.
 - Provides options to migrate all configurations or specific ones.